 There is yet another useful application of this point.
 Suppose that in an ethnically pluralistic society higher birth rates permit some ethnic and religious subgroups to grow faster than others, so that over a century or so they greatly increase their relative size and their cultural influence in the society.
 The process in time may lead to drastic changes in the makeup of a whole people and its common culture, and that change may seem to some to be objectively regrettable.
 But who is harmed?
 Who can voice a personal grievance?
-On the other hand any step taken now to interfere forcibly with the process wil trample on thousands of toes.44 would be that of the evolution of one biological species out of an earlier one-the horse from Eophippus-or closer to home, the steady change and eventual disappearance of a natural language.
+On the other hand any step taken now to interfere forcibly with the process will trample on thousands of toes.

+Abrupt and revolutionary change in a people's way of life causes dislocation, trauma, and alienation, but natural social change is not abrupt.
+A better model would be that of the evolution of one biological species out of an earlier one the horse from Eophippus-or closer to home, the steady change and eventual disappearance of a natural language.
 The ancient Etruscan language is now unknown; it evolved into Latin, which is now "dead"; and Latin, in turn, through the steady accretion of small changes that characterize all living languages, became French, Spanish, Portuguese, Italian, and Rumanian.
-Is there anyone who would shed a tear for the loss of the prehistoric tonque that evolved into Latin, or of the ancient Saxon tongue?45 Were there ever any peoples in this history who were suddenly stripped of their mother tongue and rendered mutually incommunicative?
+Is there anyone who would shed a tear for the loss of the prehistoric tonque that evolved into Latin, or of the ancient Saxon tongue?
+Were there ever any peoples in this history who were suddenly stripped of their mother tongue and rendered mutually incommunicative?